-- Conduct visual inspections of the surface during active subsidence in accordance with section 6.1. - Repair larger surface cracks (more than 50 mm) following active subsidence (rip or grade where necessary). - Surface cracks that cannot be filled by surface ripping or grading will be filled using subsoil stockpile material from stockpiles maintained at nearby gas drainage or ventilation sites, or material from within the footprint of the Reject Emplacement Area. - Leave a barrier pillar or increase set-back distances from a sensitive area or restrict mining.
+- Conduct visual inspections of the surface during active subsidence in accordance with section 6.1.1. - Repair larger surface cracks (more than 50 mm) following active subsidence (rip or grade where necessary). - Decrease mining height and/or panel width to limit subsidence and hence tensile strains. - Leave a barrier pillar or increase set-back distances from a sensitive area or limit mining to first workings.